hg1722/fashionista/README.md

 ### Multi-Conditional GAN *Henry*

-The conditional GAN  uses a traditional GAN architecture(cGAN)
+The conditional GAN  uses a traditional GAN architecture(cGAN) except with an extra class label in order to "condition" the GAN to conform to that label.
+This is usually done through concatenation of

 ### Conditional Progressively Growing GAN